amatov/InstantaneousFlowTracker/README.md

 ## Quick start

-1. **Requirements:** MATLAB with the Image Processing Toolbox, plus a licensed installation of **IBM ILOG CPLEX** (or TOMLAB, for the older code path) for the optimization step.
+1. **Requirements:** Matlab with the Image Processing Toolbox, plus a licensed installation of **IBM ILOG CPLEX** (or TOMLAB, for the older code path) for the optimization step.
 See [ENVIRONMENT.md](ENVIRONMENT.md) for details.